Irish Easter Traditions: Both Sacred and Fun - They Will Light Up your Next Easter Holiday!

 Irish Easter Traditions: Good Friday

 Good Friday is an observation of the day of Christ’s crucifixion.
-Generally, in Ireland, Good Friday is a time of quiet and contemplation.
+Generally, in Ireland, Good Friday is a day of rest and a time of quiet and contemplation.
+While not an official public holiday, banks will be closed as will some schools and businesses.

 • Carving the shape into home-baked bread.
 Today’s hot cross buns are a reflection of this tradition.